Car Insurance When Moving to Another State: What You Need to Know

 Maintaining Coverage During Your Move

 The period between leaving your old state and establishing insurance in your new state is critical.
 The most important rule: coordinate your policy dates precisely so your new policy begins on the same day your old one ends — no gaps, no overlaps.
-Review your vehicle registration requirements by state to know exactly what proof of insurance you'll need on hand.
+Consult our guide on vehicle registration requirements by state to know exactly what proof of insurance you'll need on hand.

 Two Weeks Before Moving